EgoMoD: Predicting Global Maps of Dynamics from Local Egocentric Observations

 \subsection{Dataset}

 For quantitative evaluation (\cref{tab:baseline_comparison}), we use the simulator described in \cref{sec:simulation}.
 A mobile robot explores the environment along predefined trajectories while capturing egocentric RGB videos and 6-DoF pose information.
 From this data, we generate ground-truth motion maps by aggregating simulator-provided person detections as detailed in \cref{sec:histogram_mod}.
 In total, the dataset contains 2500 usable training sequences, each consisting of 8 RGB frames and corresponding robot poses.
 The dataset is partitioned into 80\% for training and 20\% for validation.
-For testing, we leave out an entire scene to evaluate generalization.
+For testing, we leave out an entire scene from training to evaluate generalization.
 We verify that it constitutes an out-of-distribution test by computing the per-cell standard deviation of the GT flow map across frames, and the mean correlation between individual frames and the scene's own mean map.
 The test scene has the highest within-scene flow variation (cell-wise std: 0.197) and the lowest frame-to-mean correlation (0.536) across all scenes, confirming that its per-frame dynamics cannot be resolved by memorizing a single representative map.
 We evaluate at two prediction horizons, 10\,s and 20\,s, to demonstrate the capacity of our model to operate at different temporal MoD scales.